werf/website/werf.io/guides/nodejs/100_basic/40_must_haves.md

 ---
-title: What you need to know
+title: Must Haves
-permalink: java_springboot/100_basic/40_must_haves.html
+permalink: nodejs/100_basic/40_must_haves.html
 ---

 You need to know a few features and peculiarities of werf to use it confidently and comfortably: